Lucqqq/IT-docs/Docker/Containers/Fernus.md

 Fernus is a web-service which lets you create multiple dashboards to view all your services.
-It also has the abillity to connect to the api of certain other services e.g. nextcloud, plex.
+It also has the ability to connect to the API of certain other services e.g. Nextcloud, Plex.
 Fernus is running within a [[Docker]]-Container and setup with the following [[Docker-Compose]] file:
 ```yml
 version: "3"